Chair: Homa Zarghamee (Professor)

 Professors: Alessandra Casella, Yeon-Koo Che, Pierre-Andre Chiappori, Graciela Chichilnisky, Donald Davis, Prajit Dutta, Harrison Hong, Wojciech Kopczuk, Serena Ng, Brendan O’Flaherty, Xavier Sala-i-Martin, Bernard Salanie, Stephanie Schmitt-Grohe, Martin Uribe, Michael Woodford, David Weinstein

-Associate Professor: Lena Edlund, Qingmin Liu
+Associate Professors: Lena Edlund, Qingmin Liu

 Assistant Professors: Michael Best, Andres Drenik, Jack Willis